pik-piam/PyPSA-China-PIK/docs/model.md

 - centralised vs de-centralised fraction: is an exogenous input.
 By default, this data comes from the 2020 Statistics year book.
 - SPH provincial demand: is an exogenous input.
 By default, this data comes from the 2020 Statistics year book.
-- DHW: is currently being re-worked.
+- SPH national projections: from the [PyPSA-China paper](https://doi.org/10.1049/ein2.12011) "positive or constant".
+To be reworked
+- DHW: demand is exogenous.
+By default it is based on iea demand projections (An Energy Sector Roadmap to Carbon Neutrality in China, IEA, 2021).
+Demand is considered constant after 2060
-- totals: the China totals are scaled according to future demand projections.
-This is currently being re-worked
+- Totals: the China totals are scaled according to (exogenous) future demand projections.

 ## Combined heat and power